Socialism in Finland: 21st century

-The Social Democrats in the 21st century advocate for deficit-spending to fund popular social programs, such as universal health care, among other policy ideas.
-The party is in favor of NATO membership, LGBT rights, such as same-sex adoption rights and for the establishment of an 'environmental administration'.
+The Social Democratic Party in the 21st century has been characterized by advocacy for deficit spending to fund social programs, such as universal health care, and are explicitly social democratic.
+The Social Democrats are in favor of NATO membership, LGBT rights, such as same-sex adoption rights and for the establishment of an 'environmental administration'.
 The Party has held office three times from 1999–, which includes the Lipponen II Cabinet, Rinne Cabinet and the Marin Cabinet.